-Your body doesn't make calcium on its own.
-The best way to get more calcium is to improve your diet.
-You already know that dairy products -- such as milk, cheese, and yogurt -- are good sources of calcium for those who don't have lactose or other dairy intolerance.
+The best way to get more calcium is from your diet.
+You probably already know that dairy products -- such as milk, cheese, and yogurt -- provide calcium.
 Other foods that are high in calcium include:

 - White beans